-2. Designation of the Municipal Stormwater Program Coordinator (Stormwater Coordinator)
+1. Designation of the Municipal Stormwater Program Coordinator (Stormwater Coordinator)

 - a.
-Each Tier A Municipality shall designate a Stormwater Coordinator. - b.
+Each Tier B Municipality shall designate a Stormwater Coordinator. - b.
 The Stormwater Coordinator shall be either a principal executive officer or a ranking elected official as required at N.J.A.C.
 7:14A-4.9(a)3; - c.
-A principal executive officer or ranking elected official of the Tier A Municipality may assign this responsibility, as allowed at N.J.A.C.
+A principal executive officer or ranking elected official of the Tier B Municipality may assign this responsibility, as allowed at N.J.A.C.
 7:14A-4.9(b), to a duly authorized representative who has overall responsibility for the operation of municipal stormwater facilities or municipal environmental matters; - d.
-If an assignment under b or c, above changes, then a new assignment of responsibility shall be submitted to the Department.
-This is accomplished through completion of the online MSRP Annual Report (see Part IV.G Annual Report and Certification below) or the Stormwater Program Coordinator Information Update Sheet posted at www.nj.gov/dep/dwq/pdf/msrp\update\form.pdf.
+If an assignment under 1.b or c, above changes, then a new assignment of responsibility shall be submitted to the Department.
+This is accomplished through completion of the online MSRP Annual Report (see Part IV.G Annual Report and Certification below) or the Stormwater Program Coordinator Information Update Sheet posted at www.nj.gov/dep/dwq/pdf/msrp_update_form.pdf.
 This information shall be submitted to the Department within 30 days of such change taking place.

-3. Responsibilities of the Municipal Stormwater Program Coordinator (Stormwater Coordinator)
+2. Responsibilities of the Municipal Stormwater Program Coordinator a.
+The Tier B Municipality shall designate a Municipal Stormwater Program Coordinator.
+The Stormwater Coordinator is responsible for:

-- a.
-The Tier A Municipality shall designate a Municipal Stormwater Program Coordinator (Stormwater Coordinator).
-The Stormwater Coordinator is responsible for: - i.
-Coordinating the permittee's implementation of the SPPP and Tier A MS4 NJPDES permit conditions; - ii.
-Signing and dating the SPPP; - iii.
-Coordinating the completion and submittal of the Annual Report and Certification; and - iv.
+- i.
+Coordinating the permittee's implementation of the Stormwater Program and Tier B MS4 NJPDES permit conditions; - ii.
+Coordinating the completion and submittal of the Annual Report and Certification; and - iii.
 Certifying, signing and dating the Annual Report.

-4. Implementation of SPPP Conditions through Shared or Contracted Services
+F. Implementation of Stormwater Program Conditions through Shared or Contracted Services